arthurprs/Cassandra-Elasticsearch-Sync/README.md

 This immediately excludes the naive approach of pulling all the data from both databases to memory (or disk) to figure out which inserts/update are needed.

 Why?
-Both Cassandra as ElasticSearch are distributed and can easily exceed the memory/disk capacity of the worker machine.
-Even if run a distributed version of the program it's still not practical.
+Both Cassandra and ElasticSearch are distributed and can easily exceed the memory/disk capacity of the worker machine.
+Even if run a distributed version of the sync program it's still not practical.

 ## Race conditions

 Race conditions are a big problem in this case as writes are still going to both ends during the sync process.
-Any RMW (Read Modify WRITE) will be a problem.
+Any RMW (Read Modify Write) will be a problem.

 Consider the example: